bao-project/bao-helloworld/README.md

 #### 1.3.2.
 Installing and Configuring the Toolchain

-Install the toolchain.
+Download the pre-build binary packages of the appropriate toolchain for your target architecture.
 Then, set the **CROSS_COMPILE** environment variable with the reference toolchain prefix path:

 ```sh
 export CROSS_COMPILE=/path/to/toolchain/install/dir/bin/your-toolchain-prefix-